 Well, when it comes to sourcing AI and machine learning, the possibilities are – you guessed it – endless.
 For now, we’ve decided to add two key features that will strengthen and enhance certain processes: suggestions and candidate recommendations.
 Let’s dive into what these features are and how they work.

-When conducting searches in many systems, recruiters have had to search for specific keywords and use their expertise to create complex boolean strings in order to find anything other than the most obvious profiles.
+When candidate sourcing in many systems, recruiters have had to search for specific keywords and use their expertise to create complex boolean strings in order to find anything other than the most obvious profiles.

 Our latest addition in Advanced Search goes beyond word-for-word search and helps recruiters find ideal candidates in no time by leveraging machine learning to expand search criteria.

-The next exciting new feature to hit the platform and transform recruiters’ and sourcers’ lives is Candidate Recommendations.
+The next exciting new feature to hit our sourcing AI and transform recruiters’ and sourcers’ lives is Candidate Recommendations.
 This is an AI-based mechanism that can suggest potential candidates for a specific job requisition.

 What does this mean for recruiters?
 Well, this feature goes a step further, so they don’t have to run a search from scratch.
 When they open a job requisition record within the Avature platform, they’ll see a new section called “Recommendations”, which consists of a list of candidates which the system will order according to the compatibility with the role.

 This is shown by a percentage score, which will depend on similarities between the job requisition and the candidate profile.
 You’ll have complete control over the decision-making process that the platform follows and the elements it takes into account when making candidate recommendations.